 What is the Visa Waiver Program?

 The Visa Waiver Program is a new programme ran by the United States of America Department of Homeland Security.
 It aims to make travelling to the US easier by allowing citizens and nationals of certain countries to travel to the US for business or pleasure without the need to apply for a US visa.
-Instead, individuals can make an ESTA application (Electronic System for Travel Authorization), and automated programme for the US Visa Waiver, allowing applications for travel to be processed much more quickly and easily.
+Instead, individuals can make an ESTA application (Electronic System for Travel Authorization), and automated programme for the US Visa Waiver, allowing applications for travel to be processed much more quickly and easily through the use of a visa waiver form.

 Which countries are signed up to the Visa Waiver Program?